 Retaining a South Carolina Personal Injury Attorney

 If you’ve been injured in an accident by someone who was distracted by their cell phone at the time of the crash, you need a skilled South Carolina car accident attorney who will fight to get you the compensation you deserve.
-The attorneys at Elrod Pope Law Firm have years of experience helping victims injured in vehicle accidents throughout South Carolina.
+The attorneys at Elrod Pope Accident & Injury Attorneys have years of experience helping victims injured in vehicle accidents throughout South Carolina.
 Contact our office today to schedule a consultation and let us help you maximize your potential recovery, while sending a message that texting and driving has serious repercussions.